 History, tourist information, and nearby accommodation

-Lionel was an avid horticulturalist, and created several unique hybrids.
+Lionel was an avid horticulturist and created several unique hybrids.
 Both Lionel and his son Edmund were awarded the highest Royal Horticultural Society honour - the Victoria Medal of Honour.

-Specialist species at Exbury include camelias, hydrangeas, magnolias, nerines, and fungi.
+Specialist species at Exbury include camellias, hydrangeas, magnolias, nerines, and fungi.
 Exbury is also home to 2 National Collections; Nyssa (tupelos) and Oxydendrum (Sorrel Tree).
-Other tree species include Chilean Laurel and the the evergreen Magnolia insignis.
+Other tree species include Chilean Laurel and the evergreen Magnolia insignis.

 The work on Exbury continued for decades, and the result is one of Britain's best woodland gardens.
 One visitor famously wrote in the garden's guest book that Exbury was 'Heaven with the gates open'.

 Features of the gardens include several large ponds, plus architecture focal points such as a Japanese bridge.
-Smaller garden areas invclude a heather garden, iris garden, sundial garden, maple walk, camelia walk, and the Azalea Bowl.
+Smaller garden areas include a heather garden, iris garden, sundial garden, maple walk, camellia walk, and the Azalea Bowl.

 The railway carriages were initially pulled by a pair of custom-built steam locomotives named Eddy and Rosemary after the Rothschild owners of the estate.